thosgood/this-weeks-finds/markdown/151-200/week189.md

 You see, even though we have the advantage of being able to get much *closer* to the LIGO detector than the binary neutron stars, this is still outweighed by the incredible power of the gravitational radiation produced by binary neutron stars!
-These guys emit approximately 3 x 10^49^ watts of power in their final moments.
-Even 1000 parsecs away, that means folks here on earth receive a flux of about 3 x 10^5 watts per square centimeter of gravitational radiation.
+These guys emit approximately $3\times10^{49}$ watts of power in their final moments.
+Even 1000 parsecs away, that means folks here on earth receive a flux of about $3\times10^5$ watts per square centimeter of gravitational radiation.

 There's nothing we can make here on earth that comes close to that.
 For